-Look into longer payment plans: If you can pay all you owe at once, you also have the option of stretching out your overdue tax payments.
+Look into longer payment plans: If you can't pay all you owe at once, you also have the option of stretching out your overdue tax payments.

 An Online Payment Agreement generally lets taxpayers set up a payment plan in a matter of minutes.
 Individuals who owe $50,000 or less in combined income tax, penalties and interest likely qualify for an Online Payment Agreement.